engr401-groot-ai/mts-mockup/LOCAL_SETUP.md

 1. **Obtain the Service Account Key**

-   **Option A: Get from other member**
+   **Option A: Get from another member**
-   - Request the key JSON key file from another member
+   - Ask for the key JSON key file from another member
    - **Everyone uses the same key file** - no need to create individual keys
    - Place it in a secure location on your computer